Microfluidics: Applications

 Microfluidic structures include micropneumatic systems, i.e. microsystems for the handling of off-chip fluids (liquid pumps, gas valves, etc.), and microfluidic structures for the on-chip handling of nanoliter (nl) and picoliter (pl) volumes.
 To date, the most successful commercial application of microfluidics is the inkjet printhead.
 Additionally, microfluidic manufacturing advances mean that makers can produce the devices in low-cost plastics such as polymethymethacrylate (PMMA), polystyrene, cyclic olefin polymer (COP) and polyvinyl chloride (PVC) and automatically verify part quality.
+Microfluidic devices are often first produced using fabrication methods such as soft lithography, micro milling or laser machining to validate microchannel designs before transitioning to scalable thermoplastic manufacturing processes such as injection molding.

 Advances in microfluidics technology promise to improve molecular biology procedures for enzymatic analysis (e.g., glucose and lactate assays), DNA analysis (e.g., polymerase chain reaction and high-throughput sequencing), proteomics, and in chemical synthesis.
 Microfluidic biochips integrate assay operations such as detection, with sample pre-treatment and sample preparation.

 A promising application area for biochips is clinical pathology, especially the point-of-care diagnosis of diseases.
 In addition, microfluidics-based devices, capable of continuous sampling and real-time testing of air/water samples for biochemical toxins and other dangerous pathogens, can serve as an always-on "bio-smoke alarm" for early warning.

 Microfluidic technology has provide tools for biologists to control the cellular environment.
 Potential advantages of this technology for microbiology are listed below: